Samsung Galaxy A25 5G vs Motorola Moto G Play (2024)

 Which one is better?

-The Samsung Galaxy A25 5G is the better buy for most people - its 120Hz Super AMOLED display crushes the Moto G Play (2024)'s 90Hz screen.
-That said, grab the Moto G Play if you want a lighter phone at 6.53oz and don't need 5G or a high-res display.
+The Samsung Galaxy A25 5G is the better buy for most people - its 2340 x 1080 display crushes the Moto G Play's 720p screen.
+That said, grab the Moto G Play if you want a more affordable option and don’t need 5G connectivity.

 Who should buy each?

-Choose the Motorola Moto G Play (2024) if: you need a reliable smartphone for everyday tasks, you prefer a lighter phone at 6.53oz, or you're on a tighter budget but still want solid performance.
+Choose the Motorola Moto G Play (2024) if: you want stereo speakers for an immersive audio experience, prefer a lighter phone at 6.53oz, or are looking for a budget-friendly option with decent performance.

 Conclusion